(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Hire or DIY?

 Managing a property near a college can present unique challenges.
-You have to decide if you’re up to the task of managing the property yourself or if you will hire a property manager.
+You have to decide if you’re up to the task of managing the property yourself or if you'll hire a property manager.

 If you decide to DIY property management: